vetlewi/OfflineOCL/tools/README.md

 ```
 >>./Validate <run file #1> <run file #2> etc.
 ```
-This will either check if the files needs to be split or not.
+This will either check if the files needs to be split and split the file if needed (see below).
+If configured to split files then the resulting files will be written with a suffix 'A', 'B', 'C', etc. to the original filename.

-### How to make it 'split' files.
+### How to make it actually 'split' the files.
 Change
 ``` C
 #define SPLITFILES 0